daniel-koehn/Theory-of-seismic-waves-II/05_2D_acoustic_FD_modelling/README.md

 We derive the CFL-stability criterion for the 2D acoustic FD approximation using von Neumann analysis.
 The CFL- and grid dispersion criteria are compared by numerical modelling.
 Furthermore, the problem of numerical anisotropy is introduced.

+### [Lesson 4](http://nbviewer.ipython.org/urls/github.com/daniel-koehn/Theory-of-seismic-waves-II/tree/master/05_2D_acoustic_FD_modelling/4_fdac2d_absorbing_boundary.ipynb): Simple absorbing boundary for 2D acoustic FD modelling

+Realistic FD modelling results for surface seismic acquisition geometries require a further modification of the 2D acoustic FD code.
+Except for the free surface boundary condition on top of the model, we want to suppress the artifical reflections from the other boundaries.
+This is accomplished by a simple absorbing Sponge boundary frame.

-### [Lesson 4](http://nbviewer.ipython.org/urls/github.com/daniel-koehn/Theory-of-seismic-waves-II/tree/master/05_2D_acoustic_FD_modelling/4_fdac2d_heterogeneous.ipynb): 2D acoustic FD modelling for heterogeneous media
+### [Lesson 5](http://nbviewer.ipython.org/urls/github.com/daniel-koehn/Theory-of-seismic-waves-II/tree/master/05_2D_acoustic_FD_modelling/5_fdac2d_heterogeneous.ipynb): 2D acoustic FD modelling for heterogeneous media

 Always modelling homogeneous media becomes boring, so let's model some problems with simple heterogeneous media.

+### [Lesson 6](http://nbviewer.ipython.org/urls/github.com/daniel-koehn/Theory-of-seismic-waves-II/tree/master/05_2D_acoustic_FD_modelling/6_fdac2d_marmousi_model_exercise.ipynb): Exercise: 2D acoustic FD modelling of the Marmousi-2 model

+Time for some "serious" FD modelling with the most widely used benchmark problem - the Marmousi-2 model.

 ## Copyright and License